terraform-google-modules/terraform-example-foundation/1-org/README.md

     ```
     # Rename file
     mv envs/shared/terraform.example.tfvars envs/shared/terraform.tfvars
-    # Edit the file to provide the necessary values
-    vi envs/shared/terraform.tfvars
     ```
 1. Commit changes with `git add .` and `git commit -m 'Your message'`
 1. Push your plan branch `git push --set-upstream origin plan`.
 The branch `plan` is not a special one.
 Any branch which name is different from `dev`, `nonprod` or `prod` will trigger a terraform plan.
-    - Assuming you configured an automatic trigger in your Jenkins Master (see [Jenkins sub-module README](../../../0-bootstrap/modules/jenkins-agent)), this will trigger a plan.
+    - Assuming you configured an automatic trigger in your Jenkins Master (see [Jenkins sub-module README](../0-bootstrap/modules/jenkins-agent)), this will trigger a plan.
 You can also trigger a Jenkins job manually.
-Given the many options to do this in Jenkins, it is out of the scope of this document see [Jenkins website](www.jenkins.io) for more details.
+Given the many options to do this in Jenkins, it is out of the scope of this document see [Jenkins website](http://www.jenkins.io) for more details.
     1. Review the plan output in your Master's web UI.
 1. Merge changes to prod branch with `git checkout -b prod` and `git push origin prod`
     1. Review the apply output in your Master's web UI (You might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Master UI).

+1. You can now move to the instructions in the step [2-environments](../2-environments/README.md).

 ### Run terraform locally
 1. Change into 1-org folder.